Illinois House of Representatives: Powers

 The Illinois House of Representatives meets at the Illinois State Capitol in Springfield, Illinois.
 It is required to convene on the second Wednesday of January each year.
 Along with the Illinois Senate and governor, it is vested with the power to make laws, come up with a state budget, act on federal constitutional amendments, and propose constitutional amendments to the state constitution.
 The Illinois House of Representatives also holds the power to impeach executive and judicial officials.

 Qualifications

 A person must be a U.S. citizen and two-year resident of an electoral district of at least 21 years of age to serve in the Illinois House of Representatives.
 Members of the House cannot hold other public offices or receive appointments by the governor while in office.

 Composition of the House

 Leadership

 The current Speaker of the Illinois House of Representatives is Emanuel Chris Welch, a Democrat from Hillside, who represents the 7th district.
-The Democratic Party of Illinois currently holds a supermajority of seats in the House.
+The Democratic Party of Illinois currently holds a super-majority of seats in the House.
 Under the Constitution of Illinois, the office of minority leader is recognized for the purpose of making certain appointments.
 Tony McCombie, of Savanna, who represents the 89th district, currently holds that post.
 Both leaders appointed their leadership teams shortly after the start of the 103rd General Assembly.